benallfree/pocketpages-site/pb_hooks/pages/(main)/docs/secrets.md

 4. **Use Encryption**: When storing secrets in the database, ensure they are encrypted both at rest and in transit.
 This adds an extra layer of security in case the database is compromised.

 5. **Access Control**: Limit access to secrets based on roles and permissions.
 Only authorized users and services should have access to sensitive information.

-## Summary

-Managing secrets in PocketPages is a crucial aspect of maintaining a secure application.
-By leveraging environment variables and securely storing secrets in the PocketBase database, you can protect sensitive information from unauthorized access.
-Whether you're managing API keys, passwords, or other confidential data, following best practices for secret management will help ensure your application's security and integrity.